needle-tools/needle-engine-support/documentation/scripting.md

 ---
 ## Component architecture
 Components are added to threejs [Object3Ds ⇡](https://threejs.org/docs/#api/en/core/Object3D) similar to how [components in Unity ⇡](https://docs.unity3d.com/ScriptReference/Component.html) are added to [GameObjects ⇡](https://docs.unity3d.com/ScriptReference/GameObject.html).
-Therefor when we want to access a threejs Object3D we do so like ``this.gameObject`` where the ``gameObject`` is our Object3D.
+Therefore when we want to access a three.js Object3D, we can access it as ``this.gameObject`` which returns our `Object3D`.

 ***Note**: Setting ``visible`` to false on a Object3D will act like ``SetActive(false)`` in Unity - meaning it will also disable all the current components on this object and its children.
 Update events for inactive components are not being called until ``visible`` is set to true again.*